 Computational studies of enzymesWe are interested in the study of biochemical systems through the application of high-level quantum chemical methods.
 Chemical reactions when catalyzed by enzymes or when taking place in solution, are hard to handle through computation due to the large number of atoms involved.
 However, even in such systems, the reactions are usually confined to a small region which is usually termed as active site.
 Through the use of QM/MM approaches, this active site can be treated at a different level from the surrounding environment.
 Parameterized force fields are used in the description of the latter, while in the chemically relevant region, where quantum effects are significant, electronic structure approaches are used.
-We have been applying local correlation methods in the description of the reaction energetics with some success.
-Research is now focused in improving the way the systems are sampled in their reactive path, as well as in improving the reliability of the local correlation approaches.
+Only through the combination of state-of-the-art quantum chemical methods and sampling techniques can one aim to accurately describe such complex processes.

 Several of our most recent studies focus on the study of proton movement/diffusion in allosteric communication and in catalysis.
 These mechanisms appear to be recurrent through evolutionary pressure, potentially starting from simple aqueous environment reactivity.
 Further reading:

 We have also collaborated with the Tittmann group in uncovering a new naturally occurring protein crosslink.
 The latter has been extensively characterised in our group.
 We are now in the process of studying the mechanism of its formation and the specific conditions required for this bond formation, particularly in competition with other pathways, such as disulfide bond formation or further oxidation of cysteine.